google/Chrome.Docs/m47/UIEvent_Additions.md

 <dl>
   <dt>UIEvent.sourceCapabilities {{readonlyinline}} {{non-standard_inline}}</td>
-  <dd>Returns information about the physical device responsible for generating the event.</dd>
+  <dd>Returns an instance of the [InputDeviceCapabilities](InputDeviceCapabilities.md) which provides information about the physical device responsible for generating the event.</dd>
 </dl>